esraael/esraael/README.md

 # ✨ About Me

-## 🚀 Mern Stack Software Engineer
+# MERN Stack Software Engineer

-💻 Building scalable web applications using Next.js, React, Node.js, and MongoDB
+Building scalable web applications using Next.js, React, Node.js, and MongoDB.

-🤖 AI-powered educational platforms & real-time systems
+Experienced in developing AI-powered educational platforms and real-time systems.

-👩‍🏫 Programming Instructor & Team Leader
+Programming instructor with experience in team leadership.

-⚡ Passionate about performance optimization & problem solving
+Interested in performance optimization and problem solving.
 ---

 ## 💼 Professional Experience (Current Roles)